 The goal of the lighthouse is to provide improved safety to boaters approaching from Lake Simcoe, and commemorate a lasting impression and legacy to the people of Jackson’s Point, who invested in their community to make it a better place for generations to come.

-Throughout 2018, Town staff worked to develop drawings for the lighthouse to ensure the structure would meet or exceed applicable standards.
+Throughout 2018, Town staff worked to develop the concept for the lighthouse to ensure the structure would meet or exceed applicable standards.

 About the lighthouse